How Much Does Marble Flooring Cost in 2024?

 Written by HomeAdvisor.

-For a 250-square-foot room, installing basic to moderate-grade marble flooring costs around $1,250 to $6,250, or an average cost of $3,750.
-Flooring installation prices can be costly, especially with natural materials like marble.
-Ultimately, the price of marble flooring will vary based on the marble type and color, special design elements, local labor rates, and whether you go with marble tiles or slabs.
+For a 250-square-foot room, installing basic to moderate-grade marble flooring costs around $2,000 to $10,000 or an average of $4,500.
+Flooring installation prices increase when using natural materials like marble.
+Ultimately, the cost of marble floors depends on the type and color of the marble, special design elements, local labor rates, and whether you choose marble tiles or slabs.

 Average Cost of Marble Flooring